Key Pittman: Early years

 Pittman was born in Vicksburg, Mississippi on September 12, 1872, a son of William Buckner Pittman and Katherine Key Pittman.
-His siblings included a younger brother Vail, who served as Governor of Nevada.
+His siblings included a younger brother, Vail M. Pittman, who served as Governor of Nevada.

-Pittman was educated by private tutors and at the Southwestern Presbyterian University in Clarksville, Tennessee.
-He studied law, then later became a lawyer.
+Key Pittman was educated by private tutors and at the Southwestern Presbyterian University in Clarksville, Tennessee.
+He studied law, then later was admitted to the bar.
 In 1897, Pittman joined in the Klondike Gold Rush and worked as a miner until 1901.

 Pittman moved to Tonopah, Nevada, in 1902 and continued the practice of law.
 He represented Nevada at the St. Louis Exposition, the Lewis and Clark Centennial Exposition, and the National Irrigation Congress.

 Political career

-In 1910, he made an unsuccessful run for the Senate.
-Later, he was elected as a Democrat to the Senate in 1913 to fill the vacancy caused by the death of George S. Nixon, and served until his own death in 1940.
+In the early 20th century, Nevada was one of several states that hoped to institute the popular election of United States senators; the U.S. Constitution had provided for them to be elected by state legislatures.
+The states aiming to change this held popular elections as Senate terms expired, with the goal of forcing their legislatures to elect the people's choices.
+This was almost certainly unconstitutional, but the matter never reached the U.S. Supreme Court before the 17th Amendment became part of the Constitution.

+Nevada held a popular vote for the Senate in 1910, in which Pittman was the Democratic nominee; he lost to Republican incumbent George S. Nixon.
+After Nixon died on June 5, 1912, Pittman faced Republican interim appointee William A. Massey in a special election that November.
+Pittman won the election and, as happened in all of these questionable Senate elections held prior to the adoption of the 17th Amendment, the Nevada Legislature made the popular result official.
+The 17th Amendment was ratified in 1913 and Pittman won full terms in 1916, 1922, 1928, and 1934; he was re-elected again in 1940 but died shortly after the election.

-Between 1933 and 1940, during the Presidency of Franklin D. Roosevelt, Pittman was the chairman of the powerful Committee on Foreign Relations and a member of the Committee on Territories and the Committee on Industrial Expositions.
+Between 1933 and 1940, during the Presidency of Franklin D. Roosevelt, Pittman was the chairman of the powerful Committee on Foreign Relations, in which capacity (after much prompting by the President) he authored the Pittman Act that formed the basis of the Neutrality Act of November,1939, enabling allies to purchase war materiel from the United States on a cash-and-carry basis.
+He was a member of the Committee on Territories and the Committee on Industrial Expositions.
 In addition, during those years Pittman was also President pro tempore of the United States Senate.

 Among his legislation is the Pittman–Robertson Wildlife Restoration Act of 1937, which set up a formula for federal sharing of ammunition tax revenue for establishing state wildlife areas.
 The program is still in effect.
-The Key Pittman Wildlife Management Area near Hiko, Nevada, which encompasses the Frenchy and Nesbitt Lakes, is named in his honor.
+The Key Pittman Wildlife Management Area near Hiko, Nevada, which encompasses the Frenchy and Nesbitt lakes, is named in his honor.